 These development plans may bring almost adverse environmental impacts on the port’s environment.
 In order to develop the port in a sustainable way, Port’s developmental plans are synchronized with the Coastal Zone Management and Land Use Plans.
 The Coastal Zone Management Plan is based on the MoEF&CC’s CRZ notification 1991.

 The JN Port’s CZMP is complete in all respects and also meets the goals of the ICZM, viz

 The CZMP of the port has been approved in the year 2005.
 Based on the approved CZMP the port has taken up various developmental plans.
 The projects are taken up after detailed Environmental Impact assessment and due approvals of the MoEF&CC or MCZMA as per the applicability.
 The environmental monitoring is done during the execution of the projects and compliance report is submitted to the concerned authorities (MOEF&CC, MPCB etc.).

 The Port is monitoring the effects of its activities on the environmental parameters.
 This is being done on two levels i.e one on the Macro level and other on the Micro levels.
 The monitoring is further briefed as under.

-The port further carries out environmental monitoring on actual site as a micro level monitoring.
-The Port has taken up many resources for this, which areas under.
+The port further carries out environmental monitoring on the actual site as micro-level monitoring.
+The Port has taken up many resources for this, which are as under.

-The macro and micro monitoring gives the actual environmental efforts taken at the ground level and also provides a long term data.
+The macro and micro monitoring give the actual environmental efforts taken at the ground level and also provides long term data.
 This ultimately helps in analysing the effects of the port’s working and development on the environmental attributes.